yadavrahulo4/OrangeHRM-Demo-Automation-TestFramework/README.md

 ## 🤝 Contribution
 Contributions, issues, and feature requests are welcome!
 Please feel free to submit a pull request or create an issue for any bugs or enhancements.

-## 📜 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

----

 This template should provide a clear and professional overview of your framework!
 Feel free to adapt it with project-specific details as needed.